Nyratas/WpAttachmentExporter/README.md

 require_once('WpAttachmentExporter/autoload.php');
 ```

-Make sure this is done somewhere inside Wordpress's scope, because we'll need the `$wpdb` object (and some other other Wordpress stuff).
+Make sure this is done somewhere inside Wordpress's scope, because we'll need the `$wpdb` object (and some other Wordpress stuff).

 ## Create an export